Notice of Pre-AIA or AIA Status

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Regarding claim 1, Lewis recites, A method implemented by a processing device, the method comprising: receiving, by the processing device, an input involving user interaction with an application executed on a user’s device (paragraph 60-61, obtaining user input streams for training the model); detecting, by the processing device, a cohort of devices from a plurality of devices, the cohort having a shared characteristic that defines membership in the cohort (paragraph 27, splitting the devices into groups according to the specific client associated); obtaining, by the processing device, resource utilization data defining resource categories and including resource scores based on an influence of devices within the cohort and overall influence of the plurality of devices (paragraph 17, 44, 49, a resource score associated with the device that the user wants to use, keeping devices that the user intends to use connected, using a confidence score); filtering, by the processing device, the resource scores by removing resource scores of resources that are not identified as pertaining to shared involvement within the cohort of devices and indicative of which resources likely pertain to shared involvement (paragraph 18, 23, 49-53 62, 72-73, removing devices that that user does not want to be streaming, removing it from the bucket of active resources, paragraph 31, the user device being put into a bucket, e.g. determination of whether to automatically keep feed / automatically delete feed / request whether to keep feed category); assembling, by the processing device, the filtered resource scores into respective buckets based on the resources; and sharing, by the processing device, the user interaction with the application as executed by the user’s device for output by the cohort of devices based on resource scores included in at least one said respective bucket (paragraph 60-61, taking user information, and sharing it to the model, and then, after creating the buckets, paragraph 17,44, 49, paragraph 19, 32, 43, delivering content information to the selected device).
+Regarding claim 1, Lewis recites, A method, the method comprising: receiving, by a processing device, an input involving user interaction with an application executed on a user’s device (paragraph 60-61, obtaining user input streams for training the model); detecting, by the processing device, a cohort of devices from a plurality of devices, the cohort having a shared characteristic that defines membership in the cohort (paragraph 27, splitting the devices into groups according to the specific client associated); obtaining, by the processing device, resource utilization data defining resource categories and including resource scores based on an influence of devices within the cohort and collective influence of the plurality of devices (paragraph 17, 44, 49, a resource score associated with the device that the user wants to use, keeping devices that the user intends to use connected, using a confidence score); filtering, by the processing device, the resource scores by removing resource scores of resources that are not identified as pertaining to shared involvement within the cohort of devices and indicative of which resources likely pertain to shared involvement (paragraph 18, 23, 49-53 62, 72-73, removing devices that that user does not want to be streaming, removing it from the bucket of active resources, paragraph 31, the user device being put into a bucket, e.g. determination of whether to automatically keep feed / automatically delete feed / request whether to keep feed category); assembling, by the processing device, the filtered resource scores into respective buckets based on the resources (paragraph 60-61, taking user information, and sharing it to the model, and then, after creating the buckets, paragraph 17,44, 49, paragraph 19, 32, 43, delivering content information to the selected device); and sharing, by the processing device, recommendations of digital content to the cohort of devices based on a calculated score for each resource in at least one said respective bucket, the calculated score based on the filtered resource scores across said different devices in the cohort (paragraph 27, 31, and 32, a media viewer to allow the user to see their recommendations based off the type of device, giving them a choice to cancel a stream depending on the type of device, the model using a calculated score for each device in the cohort, paragraph 38, 41, 73, 87).

 Regarding claim 4, Lewis recites, the method as described in claim 1, wherein the detecting includes detecting the shared characteristic that defines membership in the cohort using a machine-learning model trained using training data as part of machine learning (paragraph 15, 17, 46 a machine learning model that combines members into one cohort -an account- and uses training data to train the model; see also paragraphs 18, 23, 49-53 62, 72-73).